swapnilnarad2000/Khazad-Block-Cipher/README.md

 # Khazad-Block-Cipher
-Designed by Paulo S. L. M. Barreto and Vincent Rijmen, KHAZAD was one of the finalists in the first NESSIE (New European Schemes for Signatures, Integrity and Encryption).

-It is a block cipher that has a block size of 64 bits with a key of size 128 bits and uses the fiestel scheme for key expansion.
+It’s a block cipher that has a block size of 64 bits with a key of size 128 bits.
+The following repository contains a term paper about the Khazad cipher , its implementation and various attacks in it.
+The code for encryption is also present in the repo with the filename as khazad.py You can paste the 16 byte key and the 8 byte plaintext in the starting of the file to perform desirable encryption.